Romulan12/Agents-Demo-/README.md

-# 🧠 Advanced Agentic RAG System
+# 🧠 Multi-agent RAG System

 An intelligent multi-agent system for research paper analysis, question answering, and blog generation using advanced reasoning patterns.